migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 ---

-2024-01-28 Sun: Coordinated with community members to assit in setting up [Flip](https://github.com/harmony-one/flip).
+2024-01-28 Sun (4h): Coordinated with community members to assit in setting up [Flip](https://github.com/harmony-one/flip).
 [Updated](https://github.com/harmony-one/s/tree/one-server) Flip code to simplify deployment process (containerization setup & configuration for indexers and db into a single server).

-2024-01-27 Sat: Continued working on the lottery.
+2024-01-27 Sat (2h): Continued working on the lottery.

 2024-01-26 Fri: Dotcountry inscription to work with Telegram inscriptions.
 Started preparing for next week's lottery.